peterosterlund2/texel/doc/tbprobe.md

 * Small probe overhead before a TB position is reached in a game.

-  Retrieving tablebase information during game play and during analysis should be as efficient as possible, both for single threaded and multi-threaded search.
+  Retrieving tablebase information during game play and during analysis should be as efficient as possible, both for single-threaded and multi-threaded search.
 This implies that the algorithm should intelligently decide which tablebase type (WDL, DTZ, DTM) to probe.

 * Swindle mode to improve practical chances against imperfect opponents.

-  "Reasonable" moves should be played in order for the engine to not look stupid to a human observer and to improve winning chances when playing against opponents that do not have tablebase information available.
+  "Reasonable" moves should be played in order for the engine not to look stupid to a human observer and to improve winning chances when playing against opponents that do not have tablebase information available.
 For example, in a drawn KRBKR endgame the side with the bishop should not give up its rook even